You are here: Home > Section on Gamete Development

 Click image to enlarge.

 The pathways that control entry into the meiotic cycle and early meiotic progression are poorly understood in metazoans.
 We previously identified a gene, missing oocyte (mio), that regulates nuclear architecture and meiotic progression in early ovarian cysts.
 The mio gene is highly conserved from yeast to humans.
 In mio mutants, the oocyte enters the meiotic cycle and progresses to pachytene.
-The meiotic state, however, is not maintained.
+This meiotic state, however, is not maintained.
 Ultimately, mio oocytes withdraw from meiosis, enter the endocycle, and become polyploid.
 Genetic analysis indicates that mio acts early in oogenesis, before the formation of the synaptonemal complex (SC) and meiotic recombination.
 Moreover, mio interacts with genes that control DNA metabolism.
 Therefore, mio provides an excellent entry point to explore how the unique cell biology of the early ovarian cyst and the establishment of the meiotic program influence the downstream events of oocyte differentiation and meiotic progression.

 Click image to enlarge.